xianxianzhou/PrivadoID-docs/docs/verifier/verifier-backend.md

 To run the verifier backend with Docker, after cloning the code from the repository, simply follow these steps:

 1. Create a file named `resolvers_settings.yaml`, using the `resolvers_settings_samples.yaml` file as a base.
-In this file, configure only your RPC for the Polygon Origin and Main networks, i.e., the two variables named `networkURL`.
+In this file, configure only your RPC for the Uptick Origin and Main networks, i.e., the two variables named `networkURL`.

 ```yaml
 polygon: